 - 1. The comprehensive written exam must be taken preferably during spring of your second year in the program.
 Please communicate the reason for any delays to the Biology graduate coordinator in order to obtain approval by the graduate committee.
 One option of this exam requires that you prepare an original research proposal following NIH or NSF guidelines.
 The proposal can be based on your thesis research or on topics agreed upon by the committee members.
 Well before the exam, you should consult with your advisor and committee in developing your research proposal.
 Another option is for the exam to be comprised of a set of questions designed by your thesis committee members, which you will be tested on.
-You should initiate discussion of the two options with your thesis committee before the start of the semester in which you register for the course.
+The PhD committee may recommend that it is in a student's best interest to be tested via both options.
+You should initiate discussion of these options with your thesis committee before the start of the semester in which you register for the course.
 The final decision of which form your written exam will take is made by your thesis committee. - 2.
 The comprehensive oral exam must be taken following successful completion of the written exam, either in the spring or, at the latest, in the early summer semester of the second year.
-The oral exam will include a presentation from the student on the research project you are working on and on planned future studies.
+The oral exam will include a presentation from the student on the research project they are working on and planned future studies.
 The presentation will be followed by discussion and questions by the committee members.
-In addition you will likely be probed on your general knowledge in the discipline.
+In addition, the student will likely be probed on their general knowledge in the discipline.